I talk to lots of companies about who they hire and how they train.

 Companies that get this work to hire and train for fit and service, strive to empower their people to make decisions in the field and to think like entrepreneurs.

-Companies the really get this know that mistakes will be made and only ask that when they make a mistake or are faced with a tough customer related decision, make it in favor of the customer.
+Companies the really get this know that mistakes will be made and only ask that when they make a mistake or are faced with a tough customer-related decision, make it in favor of the customer and learn how to never lose a customer again.

 This mindset doesn’t ask you to encourage mistakes, but it may be the ticket to actually empowering your staff.
 Everyone talks about empowerment, but this may be the dead simple filter for how to really install it.
 If you let your people know that it’s okay to make mistakes as long as they favor the customer, you may equip them with the tools they need to make decisions that always reflect positively on the brand.